NNTmux/newznab-tmux/README.md

   cd ../ && ./start.sh
   ```

- *  If you have grsec compiled into your kernel, you will also need root privileges for nmon and any other network monitoring app.
+ *  If you have grsec compiled into your kernel, you may need root privileges for nmon, bwm-ng and any other app that accesses the /proc folder.

  * Included in the scripts folder is revert.sh.
-This file removes the changes made to post process.sh and you need to run this before running stock update_releases.php.
+This file will update your Newznab+ installation and overwrite the changes from these scripts.

- * Any variable in defaults.sh can be changed, except the paths to the commands, and the changed will take effect on the next loop of the monitor.
-By default, the monitor loops every 30 seconds
+ * Almost any variable in defaults.sh can be changed, except the paths to the commands, and the changed will take effect on the next loop of the monitor.

  * If you connect using **putty**, then under Window/Translation set Remote character set to UTF-8 and check "Copy and paste line drawing characters".
 To use 256 colors, you must set Connection/Data Terminal-type string to "xterm-256color" and in Window/Colours check the top three boxes, otherwise only 16 colors are displayed.

- * If you are using the powerline status bar, you will most likely need a patch font.
+ * If you are using the powerline status bar, you will most likely need a patched font.
 The Consolas ttf from [powerline-fonts](https://github.com/jonnyboy/powerline-fonts) is the only one that I have found to be nearly complete and work with putty and Win7.
 The otf fonts should be fine, although I am not able to test.

- * Another script [nevermind](http://pastebin.com/ibpi71iE) will help your db run a little faster/easier.
+ * I have included a few scripts for mysql, [mysql-tuning-primer](https://launchpad.net/mysql-tuning-primer), [mysqlreport](http://hackmysql.com/mysqlreport) and [mysqltuner.pl](https://github.com/sunfoxcz/MySQLTuner-perl/blob/master/mysqltuner.pl) to assist in tuning your mysql installation.
+They are located in the scripts folder.

- * I have included a few mysql scripts, [mysql-tuning-primer](https://launchpad.net/mysql-tuning-primer), [mysqlreport](http://hackmysql.com/mysqlreport) and [mysqltuner.pl](https://github.com/sunfoxcz/MySQLTuner-perl/blob/master/mysqltuner.pl) to assist in tuning your mysql installation.
-They are lactated in the scripts folder.
+ * A how-to from [nevermind](http://pastebin.com/ibpi71iE) will help your db run a little faster/easier.
+It can be damaging if you make a mistake while doing this.

  * Join in the conversation at irc://irc.synirc.net/newznab-tmux.

- * Thanks go to all who offered their assistance and improvement to these scripts, especially kevin123, zombu2, epsol, DejaVu, ajeffco, pcmerc, zDefect, shat, evermind, coolcheat, sy, ll, crunch, ixio, AlienX, Solution-X, cryogenx, convict, wicked, McFuzz, pyr2044 and Kragger.
+ * Thanks go to all who offered their assistance and improvement to these scripts, especially kevin123, zombu2, epsol, DejaVu, ajeffco, pcmerc, zDefect, shat, evermind, coolcheat, sy, ll, crunch, ixio, AlienX, Solution-X, cryogenx, convict, wicked, McFuzz, pyr2044, Kragger and _zoggy_.
 If, your nick is missing from this this list, PM and I'll fix it quick.

- * These scripts include scripts written by [kevin123's](https://github.com/kevinlekiller), [itandrew's](https://github.com/itandrew/Newznab-InnoDB-Dropin), [tmux-powerline](https://github.com/erikw/tmux-powerline), [thewtex](git://github.com/thewtex/tmux-mem-cpu-load.git) and [cj](https://github.com/NNScripts/nn-custom-scripts).
+ * These scripts include scripts written by [kevin123's](https://github.com/kevinlekiller), [itandrew's](https://github.com/itandrew/Newznab-InnoDB-Dropin), [tmux-powerline](https://github.com/erikw/tmux-powerline), [thewtex](git://github.com/thewtex/tmux-mem-cpu-load.git), [cj](https://github.com/NNScripts/nn-custom-scripts) and [_zoggy_](http://zoggy.net/tvrage-latest.sql).

 <hr>
- * If you find these scripts useful and would like to show your support, please use one of the donation links below.
+ * If you find these scripts useful and would like to show your support or just buy me a beer, please use one of the donation links below.
 Donations are greatly appreciated.
 Thank you

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=N4AJV5FHZDBFE"><img src="https://www.paypal.com/en_US/i/btn/btn_donateCC_LG.gif" alt="PayPal - The safer, easier way to pay online!" /></a><a href='http://www.pledgie.com/campaigns/18980'><img alt='Click here to lend your support to: Newznab-tmux and make a donation at www.pledgie.com !' src='http://www.pledgie.com/campaigns/18980.png?skin_name=chrome' border='0' /></a>